Ottoman–Mamluk War (1485–1491): Operations

 The conflict began when Bozkurt of Dulkadir (also called Alaüddevle), ruler of Dulkadirids, attacked the Mamluk city of Malatya, with the support of Bayezid.
 The Mamluks fought back and although they lost the first battle, they would eventually defeat Alaüddevle and his Ottoman allies.

 1485 Ottoman offensive

 Bayezid launched a land and sea attack on the Mamluks in 1485.
 Led by the new governor of Karaman, Karagöz Mehmed Pasha, the Ottoman forces, largely drawn from provincial troops, subdued the rebellious Turgudlu and Vasak tribes and captured many fortresses in Cilicia.
-Karagöz Mehmed's army was defeated by the Mamluks in battle outside Adana on 9 February 1486.
+Peyser Mehmed's army was defeated by the Mamluks in battle outside Adana on 9 February 1486.
 Reinforcements from Istanbul, including Janissaries, were dispatched by Bayezid under his own son-in-law Hersekzade Ahmed Pasha, but the combined Ottoman army was again defeated before Adana on 15 March.
 Karagöz Mehmed fled the field, while Hersekzade Ahmed was taken captive, and Cilicia returned to Mamluk control.